 Pediatric wheelchairs are for children often with a different set of needs to adults.
 Pediatric wheelchairs come in colour schemes and designs aimed at the younger generation and can really improve a young person’s life.

 Also referred to as a sports wheelchair active wheelchairs are for those who have a very ‘on the go’ lifestyle and therefore need an ultra-lightweight and tough frame.

 Tilt and Recline Wheelchairs

 Manual wheelchair features

 The weight of your chair will affect every aspect.
 The lighter your chair the easier it will be to transport and propel.
 Basic economy wheelchairs are made from steel which is a lot heavier than higher quality aluminium or titanium wheelchairs.

 This is the body of the chair, being either fixed or folding.
 The frame is the bones of the chair and what every other component is attached to.

 This is arguably the most important component of a wheelchair to ensure you are comfortable.
-The upholstery can be made from nylon or chairs can be fully upholstered like a car seat, including cushioned support added throughout the seat to reduce aches and pains.
+The upholstery can be made from nylon or chairs that can be fully upholstered like a car seat, including cushioned support added throughout the seat to reduce aches and pains.

 Armrests come in two types; full-length armrests which are usually standard with the chair or desk style armrests which allow you to get closer to a table edge.
 Either type can be height adjustable, can flip-up or retract to allow access.

 Having swing away or removable footrests help to transfer into a wheelchair.
 Footrests can also be height adjustable.
 Some footrests can be independently adjusted if having one foot higher than the other suits your posture.

 Brakes are obviously very important and vital that they are easily operated.
 There are various types of brakes to suit different needs such as push/pull on brakes, scissor, and disc brakes.
 For those who have less strength, extension levers can be installed which reduces the strength needed to apply the brakes.